dnaod/website-portfolio/content/projects/creations/icarol-sms.md

 ---
-title: "Texting Support Solution for the Pacific Post Partum Support Society"
+title: "Text Support Solution for the Pacific Post Partum Support Society"
 date: 2025-01-08T14:21:21-08:00
 featured: true
 description: "Procurement, setup, and deployment of a solution that allows the Pacific Post Partum Support Society to provide texting support to families in need."